MarkFicht/js-canvas/README.md

 # JS Canvas

-Simple repo created for show beautiful rain effect on the picte
+Simple repo created for show beautiful rain effect on the picture

 ## DEMO